obonobo/soen363-databases/phase-2/REPORT.md

 the creation of indexes on your document collections.
 This enables the efficient execution of queries against the database.
-If you neglect to add indexes on important fields in your collection, then MongoDB will have to perform a costly _collection scan_, in which is sequentially checks every document in the collection to find what you are looking for.
+If you neglect to add indexes on important fields in your collection, then MongoDB will have to perform a costly _collection scan_, in which it sequentially checks every document in the collection to find what you are looking for.

-In general, indexing in MongoDB works similarly to indexing in relational database; a B-tree data structure is used, and you get an index by default on the `_id` field (which is the MongoDB reserved primary key for all collections), but you can also create custom indexes using Mongo's JavaScript based query
+In general, indexing in MongoDB works similarly to indexing in a relational database; a B-tree data structure is used, and you get an index by default on the `_id` field (which is the MongoDB reserved primary key for all collections), but you can also create custom indexes using Mongo's JavaScript based query